Lovers of Haeundae: Plot

 Newly wed public prosecutor, Lee Tae-sung, goes undercover in pursuit of a gangster in Haeundae, Busan, attacked by his quarry and thrown into the sea, he loses his memory of who he was.
 Homeless and alone in the world he is taken in by the family of a deposed crime boss, who believe him to be his cover, a body builder and performer in a night club revue, who came to Busan after falling in love with Go So-ra, the daughter of the crime boss.
 Despite misunderstandings and bickering, Lee and Go marry and the two fall in love for real.
-However, after he recovers his memory, he stands at a crossroads and has to decide which of his wives he will stay with; the one he married out of duty and who can help him in his career, or the one he loves.
+However, after he recovers his memory, he stands at a crossroad and has to decide which of his wives he will stay with; the one he married out of duty and who can help him in his career, or the one he loves.